RodolfoAndrade/sudoku/README.md

 Keras               2.2.4
 matplotlib          3.0.1

-I have studied a little of machine learning and since i love sudoku i tried to used both of these knowledge in this project.
+I have studied a little of machine learning and since i love sudoku i tried to used both of these skills in this project.
 :D

 my first approach was to use a simple neural networking. in sudoku_nn i create just a simple fully connected layer in the same size of a sudoku game (9x9=81).